msroth/MLBLiveScoreboard/README.md

     - this script does not have a lot of error detection and sometimes encounters a race condition with data from MLB.
       If that happens, just restart it and it usually clears up.

-    - this script sometimes loses baserunners  (working on it).

     - this is the first Python program I have ever written, so I am sure there are a lot of style mistakes and use of brute force where finesse is available to a more experienced programmer.